Kim Hyung-jun (baseball)

 Kim Hyung-jun (born November 2, 1999) is a South Korean professional baseball player for the Hanhwa Eagles of the KBO League.
-Kim appeared in five baseball contests during the 2022 Asian Games, and winning a gold medal for South Korea.
+Kim appeared in five baseball contests during the 2022 Asian Games, and won a gold medal for South Korea.
+In 2026, he appeared in two games in the 2026 World Baseball Classic, in which South Korea was defeated by the Dominican Republic in the quarterfinal round.